-Audit, Finance and Administration Committee Contract Award - Voluntary Critical Illness and Accident Insurance Program May 31, 2019 Page 3
+Open Session Agenda Item Board of Commissioners Contract Award - Voluntary Critical Illness and Accident Insurance Program June 28, 2019 Page 3

 415 for the Critical Illness, Off-The-Job Accident and Whole Life with Long Term Care Rider voluntary products and 1,700 eligible for the Individual Short Term Disability voluntary product, generating an anticipated enrollment average enrollment of 305.
 Salaried employees would not be eligible for the Individual Short Term Disability voluntary benefit, as they have company provided short term disability coverage.